Special Needs Care Volunteer Project in Costa Rica - San Jose

 Interested in Special Needs volunteering in Costa Rica - San José?
 International Volunteer HQ’s Special Needs Care project sets volunteers up to help at group homes or clinics for people living with special needs or the elderly.
 Volunteers will gain experience caring for disabled people while assisting house staff with day-to-day tasks and providing companionship and encouragement which can make a genuine difference to the lives of residents.

 - Programs start every Monday

 - Affordable fees from CA$642 for 1 week

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support

-Help care for adults, children and babies with disabilities
+Help care for adults, children or the elderly with disabilities